Polprzewodnikowy/SummerCart64/docs/06_build_guide.md

   1. Locate `.stl` files inside `hw/shell` folder
   2. Use these files in the slicer and 3D printer of your choice or order ready made prints from 3D printing company
-  3. Find matching screws, go to discussions tab for community recommendations
+  3. For screws, M2x10 works great for the top two holes while M2x8 fits well in the bottom two

 ---